QuickBooks for Small Business Review

 Users can connect their bank accounts to QuickBooks Self-Employed to separate business and personal expenses automatically, as well as track mileage and import receipts.
 You can also run business reports and calculate estimates for quarterly tax payments.

-With the added tax bundles, you can connect your QuickBooks small business account directly to TurboTax and file your taxes from QuickBooks.
+With the added tax bundles, you can connect your QuickBooks for small business account directly to TurboTax and file your taxes from QuickBooks.
 The cost includes the tax filing fees for one state and one federal return.
 If you choose the Live Tax Bundle, you can connect with a tax professional to answer any questions throughout the year, as well as have your return reviewed before you file.

 Cost

-Best for most small businesses: QuickBooks Online
+Best for Most Small Businesses: QuickBooks Online

 QuickBooks Online is the cloud-based small business accounting software that allows you to access the platform from anywhere and likely will offer the accounting features your small business needs.
 There are four plans to choose from.